Koh Tao Snorkeling: What It’s Like (and Best Tours)

 This post may contain affiliate links.
 If you make a purchase through them, we may earn a small commission (at no cost to you).

-Some of the best snorkeling in Thailand (and diving) is found on Koh Tao.
+We’re snorkel junkies, and some of the best underwater exploring in Thailand is found around Koh Tao.

-Like kittens drawn to catnip, we of course decided to spend a few days on Koh Tao on our last trip to Thailand (we’ve visited the country several times).
+Like kittens drawn to catnip, we decided to spend a few days on this tiny island on one of our trips to Thailand to scratch that snorkel itch.

 Who's happy to be snorkeling Koh Tao?